Are you working towards a well-stocked pantry?

 The list of pantry staples I keep on hand are the essential ingredients that I most often use.
 Most of my items are relatively inexpensive and have a long shelf life.
-My list of go-to recipes have changed over the years as my families likes and dislikes have changed, but this list has pretty much stayed the same.
+My list of go-to recipes have changed over the years as my family’s likes and dislikes have changed, but this list has pretty much stayed the same.

 Take a few minutes this week to take inventory of your pantry.
-Every couple weeks I take 30 minutes to organize and tidying up my pantry shelves.
+Every couple of weeks I take 30 minutes to organize and tidy up my pantry shelves.
 I make a mental note of what’s running low and what may need to be replaced.
 Once you build up your pantry staples, it will be easy to pull a meal together in no time.